jbritain/X220-OpenCore/README.md

 #### Installing macOS

-1. Make a Installation USB Drive per [Dortania's guide](https://dortania.github.io/OpenCore-Install-Guide/).
-Install `macOS High Sierra` on the X220.
+**As of 2023, the High Sierra recovery servers are no longer active, so the online installer you generate with Dortania's guide does not work.**
+You can use [https://github.com/corpnewt/UnPlugged/blob/main/README.md](UnPlugged) to create an offline installer USB.

+Replace the EFI folder on the first partition with the one provided in this repo. **If you recieve stepper errors on boot, disable the SSDT in `config.plist` until you can generate your own.**

 #### Optimizing macOS

 1. [Generate your own](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html) `Serial Number`, `MLB` and `UUID`, and populate `ROM` with the mac address of your Ethernet port.

-2. The `SSDT-PM.aml` is generated using an `X220i` with an `i3-2310M` processor.
+2. The `SSDT-PM.aml` is generated using an `X220` with an `i5-2520M` processor.
 If you have a different processor, please [generate this file after install](https://dortania.github.io/OpenCore-Post-Install/universal/pm.html#sandy-and-ivy-bridge-power-management) and replace it.

 3. If your `X220` has a `USB3.0` port, please [map the port](https://dortania.github.io/OpenCore-Post-Install/usb/) or it might not run at `USB3.0` speed.